barrigas/ansible-centos-kvm-pxe/README.md

 Create a hypervisor with KVM, QEMU, and libvirt & deploy CentOS guests with PXE and Kickstart.

+> This is an old project that has been rescued and tailored for CentOS 6 deployments, using the latest Python and Ansible versions.
+Keep in mind that CentOS 6 reached EOL in 2020, and its content at http://mirror.centos.org/centos-6/ has been taken down.
+In the future I may extend this for newer CentOS versions.

 ## Usage

 #### 1. Install dependencies.